Multi-Objective Loss Balancing for Physics-Informed Deep Learning: Introduction

-However, until the point where PINNs find their application in practice, further research is necessary to tackle current failure modes \citep{wang2020,mcclenny2020a}, one of which is the issue of gradient pathologies arising from imbalanced loss terms \citep{wanggradientpathologies}.
+However, further research is necessary to tackle current failure modes \citep{wang2020,mcclenny2020a}, one of which is the issue of gradient pathologies arising from imbalanced loss terms during training \citep{wanggradientpathologies}.
 With the various terms in the objective function stemming from physical laws, they are naturally bound to units of measurements that can vary significantly in magnitude.
 Consequently, the signal strengths of backpropagated gradients might differ from term to term and lead to pathologies that were shown to impede proper training and cause imbalanced solutions \citep{wanggradientpathologies}, hence posing challenges to global optimisation methods such as Adam, Stochastic Gradient Descent (SGD), or L-BFGS \citep{zhang1801a,adam,theodoridis2015a,kendall2018a}.
 As a counter-measure, every individual term $i$ may be scaled by a factor $\lambda_i$ in order to balance its contribution to the total gradient.
-However, manual tuning of these scaling factors requires laborious grid search and becomes intractable as the number of terms grows due to the sensitivity and interdependence of these hyperparameters.
+However, manual tuning of these scaling factors requires laborious grid search and becomes intractable as the number of terms grows.

-This work investigates different algorithms aiming at adaptively balancing the contributions of multiple terms and their gradients in the loss function by selecting the optimal scaling factors $\lambda_i$ in order to improve approximation capabilities of PINNs.
+This work investigates different schemes aiming at adaptively balancing the contributions of multiple terms and their gradients in the loss function by selecting the optimal scaling factors $\lambda_i$ in order to improve approximation capabilities of PINNs.
 To this end, we compare the effectiveness of Learning Rate Annealing (LRAnnealing) \citep{wanggradientpathologies}, proposed in the context of PINNs, to two approaches originating from Computer Vision applications: GradNorm \citep{gradnorm} and SoftAdapt \citep{softadapt}.
 In addition, we derive and present our own variation of an adaptive loss scaling technique, \emph{ReLoBRaLo} (Relative Loss Balancing with Random Lookback), that we found to be more effective at similar efficiency compared to state-of-the-art by testing the algorithms on various benchmark problems for PINNs in the forward and inverse setting: Helmholtz, Burgers and Kirchhoff PDEs.
-In a future paper \citep{kraufbischof_relobralo} we show that besides the application to scaling the loss in PINNs, the proposed ReLoBRaLo approach generalises to problems handling multi-task penalty problems (as defined by \citep{coello2000use}) and provides an effective, self-adaptive approach for optimising the penalty factors.